Microring resonators with external optical feedback for time delay reservoir computing: Results

 \subsection{Narma 10 benchmark test}

 In the Narma 10 task, our system is trained to predict the response of a discrete-time tenth order nonlinear auto-regressive moving average (NARMA) system \cite{Atiya2000}, described by:

 where $x_{i}$ represents the $i^{th}$ element of the input series uniformly distributed in the range [0 , 0.5] and $r_{i+1}$ is the correspondent expected target ($y_{i}$ in Fig. \ref{Sec_RCscheme}).
 This task requires explicitly at least 10 values (the current one and 9 in the past) to be considered to predict the next value.
 In Fig. \ref{NT_25VNs}(a) we show the NMSE performance of the MRR system, versus the feedback parameters $\eta_{F}$ and $\Delta\phi_{F}$.
 In parallel, we show the linear MC of the MRR system for this task in Fig. \ref{NT_25VNs}(b).
+While for the performance optimization we use the 4-dimensional parameter manifold ($P_{max}$, $\Delta\lambda_{s}$, $\eta_{F}$, $\Delta\phi_{F}$), we provide our results in two dimensions, while fixing the rest of the parameters of the complete manifold.
 We find that the parameter space for which we observe the lowest values of NMSE is where the MC approaches its maximum value.
 In absence of the external optical feedback ($\eta_{F}=0$), the MC value is only around 2.
 This very limited memory emerges from the single MRR operation and the inertia between the last virtual nodes' responses of the input value $x_{i-1}$ and the first virtual nodes' responses of the next input value $x_{i}$.
 In this case, the system can remember the input $x_{i-1}$ from the actual input $x_{i}$ (Fig. \ref{NT_25VNs}(c), blue line).
 This can be verified by the computed weight values of the RC linear classifier, as shown in Fig. \ref{NT_25VNs}(d).
 When we train our classifier to provide as an output the previous value of the series, by considering the response of the reservoir to the actual input $x_{i}$, only the response of the first virtual nodes is important for computation (Fig. \ref{NT_25VNs}(d), blue line).
 But when activating the feedback (Fig. \ref{NT_25VNs}(c), red line), all virtual nodes contribute to the task computation (Fig. \ref{NT_25VNs}(d), red line).
 To obtain an extended linear memory, a strong feedback parameter $\eta_{F}$ is required, under an appropriate phase condition at the add port of the MRR.